You love trading.

 The fact is:

-Proprietary trading firms aren’t looking to hire candidates with the best education background, or the highest IQ.
+Proprietary trading firms aren’t looking to hire candidates with the best educational background or the highest IQ.

 So what are they looking for?